nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 #### `token_descriptor`

-Get the total supply for multiple token types.
+Get the metadata for multiple token types.
 Accepts a list of `token_id`s and a callback contract `token_descriptor_view` which accepts a list of `token_descriptor_response` records.